emilyriederer/website/content/post/causal-design-patterns/index.md

 Stratification helps us correct for imbalanced weighting of treated and control populations that arise due to a non-random assignment mechanism.

+**TLDR**: When you have "similar"[^3] treated and untreated *individuals* with different distributions on a small number of relevant dimensions, use stratification helps to *rebalance* these groups to make their average effects more comparable

 **Motivating Example:**

--   Suppose we attempted to A/B test "one-click instant checkout" on our website and want to measure the effect on total purchase amount (one on hand, we might think this would reduce abandoned baskets; on the other hand, it might decrease browsing.)
-However, due to a glitch the code, web users had a 50% chance of being in the treatment group (i.e. seeing the button) but mobile users only had a 30% chance.
-Additionally, we know that mobile users tend to spend less per order.
+-   Suppose we attempted to A/B test "one-click instant checkout" on our Black Friday website and want to measure the effect on total purchase amount[^4].
+-   Due to a glitch the code, web users had a 50% chance of being in the treatment group (i.e. seeing the button) but mobile users only had a 30% chance.
+-   Additionally, we know that mobile users tend to spend less per order.
 Thus, the fact that web users are *over-represented* in the treatment group means that simply comparing treatment versus control outcomes will bias our results and make the causal effect of the button appear higher than it is in actuality.

 **Approach:**